Watchdog verdict on mini-budget to stay secret after crisis meeting

 The Government said it continued to "value its scrutiny".

+The OBR's full report normally covers growth, which Ms Truss is focused on, inflation, the deficit and debt relative to GDP.

-It followed a 48-minute meeting in Downing Street between the Prime Minister, Chancellor and the OBR’s chair Richard Hughes and two members of its Budget Responsibility Committee, Andy King and Professor David Miles.
+The Prime Minister and Chancellor had a 48-minute meeting with the OBR’s chair Richard Hughes and two members of its Budget Responsibility Committee, Andy King and Professor David Miles.

 It emerged yesterday that the OBR had offered Mr Kwarteng a report to coincide with last Friday’s mini-budget, but the Chancellor had refused.